GPU Infrastructure • Resource Architecture

 Do you resell or broker third-party GPU capacity?

-No. We deploy and operates GPU infrastructure using centrally procured hardware managed through the DBM infrastructure lifecycle system.
-All GPU assets are tracked, maintained, and operated as part of GPU Mart’s controlled infrastructure environment.
+No. We deploy and operate GPU infrastructure using centrally procured hardware managed through the DBM infrastructure lifecycle system.
+All GPU assets are tracked, maintained, and operated as part of GPU Mart's controlled infrastructure environment.

 Our infrastructure supports a wide range of GPU-accelerated workloads, including AI training, model inference, rendering pipelines, simulation workloads, and high-performance computing applications.
 Different GPU classes are deployed to match workload requirements and performance characteristics.